ethanwhite/spectralmatch/docs/development.md

 make test
 ```

-To test a individual folder file:
+To test a individual folder or file:
 ```bash
 make test-file path=path/to/folder_or_file
 ```